NateNoNameSOFT/DesktopEntryEditor/README.md

 # DesktopEntryEditor
-Make new desktop entrys and edit existing ones for GNOME includes many other options, this can be run through command line arguments or command line options
+Make new desktop entrys and edit existing ones for most GNU+Linux Desktop Enviorments includes many other options, this can be run through command line arguments or command line options

 ## Building
 To build this program use GNU Make